Fee information for Higher Education – local students

 How to withdraw from your course or individual units of study

-To avoid incurring a FEE-HELP debt it is important to withdraw on or before the census date.
+To avoid incurring a FEE-HELP or HECS-HELP debt it is important to withdraw on or before the census date.
 Should you wish to withdraw from the course or part of the course you must meet with the Course Coordinator to officially request to be withdrawn and complete and sign a Withdrawal Form and an Application for a Refund Form.

 Read Withdrawals and refunds to find out more information.